What do I look for in an Equity Crowdfunding Investment?

 Their names are usually advertised on the crowdfunding campaign or on the website, and Linkedin is a useful place to research them.

-2: Sales / Valuation – In the show ‘Shark Tank’ on CNBC, this is one of the top criteria utilized by the venture capitalists to evaluate the feasibility of the company.
+In the show ‘Shark Tank’ on CNBC, sales and valuation remain one of the top criteria utilized by the venture capitalists to evaluate the feasibility of the company.
 So should you.
 Sales growth and future projections of sales are vitally important in discovering if the company is functioning well, and they have customers.
 Also, what plans do they have for finding new customers?
 Is there a website?
 Future orders?
 These are some of the questions that we need to be asking.

-3: Are they backed by Venture Capital – If a company is backed by a venture capital fund, it proves that it provides their stamp of approval that they have done their research, and are willing to provide further backing if needed.
+When venture capitalists back a company, it proves that they have done their research, and are willing to provide further backing if needed.
 It also proves that this is a viable business.
-For example: the company I mentioned prior – 20/20 Genesystems is backed by Ping An Ventures, a Chinese venture capital fund.
+For example: the company I mentioned prior – Pin An Ventures, a Chinese venture capital fund, backs 20/20 Genesystems.

 This is the level of detail you need in order to say that is a high growth industry.
 In contrast I came across the beer industry report from Alliedmarket research, which stated that Global beer market will grow at approximately 2% from 2019 and 2025.
 This is not exciting by any means, but shouldn’t be a draw back as this is a safer industry, where people will not stop consuming beer, and there are possibilities for the company to get acquired by a bigger company like Anheuser Busch for example.

-A lot of you have worked in the industries in which these companies are raising money, so you have a certain level of expertise.
+Having worked in the industries these companies companies look to raise money in, many of you have an expertise.
 If you haven’t, then your neighbor or relative might have.
 Share ideas and talk about it with them.

-Also ask questions on the crowdfunding chat boards, as you have direct access to the CEO or key people in the company.
-If you feel comfortable that most of your questions have been answered, I would go ahead in making a small investment in the company.
+Also ask questions on the crowdfunding chat boards.
+As a prospecting investor, you have direct access to the CEO or key people in the company.
+If you feel your questions have been answered, I would go ahead in making a small investment in the company.

 Experienced Senior Analyst with a demonstrated history of working in the investment management industry.
 Skilled in Sell Side, Securities, Mutual Funds, Trading, and Hedge Funds.
 Strong business development professional with a Master of Business Administration - MBA focused in Corporate Finance / Business Analytics from Georgia Institute of Technology.